English as a Second Language Courses

 Develop reading and writing.
 Emphasis is placed on reading strategies including comprehension and response; writing strategies include brainstorming, revising and editing.
 Activities include reading short stories, articles and novels, and writing essays and journals.

-*A placement test will be used to assign students to the appropriate levels
+*A placement test will be used to assign students to the appropriate levels.
+For beginner and lower-intermediate students.

 Communication Skills: Language for daily life.